Miki Sudo wins Nathan's Hot Dog Eating Contest women's division, sets new record with 51

 Miki Sudo has set a new record in the women's division at the 2024 Nathan's Famous Hot Dog Eating Contest with 51 hot dogs and buns.

 Sudo successfully defended her title for the tenth time.
-Major League Eating's top-ranked female eater in the world, fended off a stiff challenge from Mayoi Ebihara of Japan, who ate 37.
+As Major League Eating's top-ranked female eater in the world, Sudo fended off a stiff challenge from Mayoi Ebihara of Japan, who ate 37.

 Sudo, 38, has won every year since 2014 except 2021 - she sat that year out due to pregnancy.
-Her personal best is 48.5 hot dogs and buns.
+Her personal best had previously been 48.5 hot dogs and buns, which she shattered this year with 51.

 Michelle Lesco came in third with 23 hot dogs and buns.